 Section 6(f) requires that permanent conversions of protected properties provide replacement property of at least equal fair market value and reasonably equivalent usefulness and location as the portion of the Section 6(f) property to be converted.
 To address these requirements, the acquisition of an estimated 2.84 acres of flood-prone park property from the southwest corner of the Goebel Park Complex will be mitigated and replaced with an estimated 2.23 acres of state-owned property adjacent to the northwest corner of the complex that is at a higher elevation than the 2.84 acres being converted and not prone to flooding.
 The replacement property is currently occupied by the northbound I-71/I-75 exit ramp to West 5th Street.
 Refined Alternative I (Concept I-W) will relocate the ramp closer to the highway, creating excess land that will be vacated by the project.
 As part of the conversion process, the impacted land and replacement property are appraised based on their highest and best use in accordance with applicable standards for Section 6(f) appraisals.
-Appraisals for the 2.84 acres of impacted land and the 2.23 acres of replacement property are currently being updated.
+The impacted land and replacement land were appraised based on their highest and best use in accordance with applicable standards for Section 6(f) appraisals.
+The area to be acquired has an appraised value of \$1,075,000, and the replacement property has an appraised value of \$1,440,000.
 Exhibit 5 (Appendix A) shows the impacts to the Goebel Park Complex and the replacement land.